Estimated reading time: 16 minutes

 Stage Five – Mutual Interdependence

-This stage is the final reward for the effort and work which you poured into developing yourself, while remaining in deep connection with your partner in a committed relationship.
-Each person is encouraged and supported by the other to grow by following their passions and through external contacts with the world.
+This stage is the final reward for the effort and work which you poured into developing yourself, while remaining in connection with your partner in a committed relationship.
+Each person is encouraged and supported by the other to grow by following their passions and external contacts with the world.
 You can do this because you are backed by the knowledge that you are deeply loved, trusted and respected.
-Intimacy deepens even more because of your increased ability to manage emotional reactivity.
+Intimacy continues to deepen because of your increased ability to manage emotional reactivity.

-Sex is very fulfilling because you know what you want, how to ask for it and how to deal effectively with differences in desire.
-Two key findings of 40 years of relationship research (Gottman, 2014) show that “Happily married couples behave like good friends, and they handle their conflicts in gentle, positive ways” and “Happily married couples are able to repair negative interactions during an argument, and they are able to process negative emotions fully”.
+Sex is fulfilling because you know what you want, how to ask for it and how to deal effectively with differences in desire.
+Two key findings from 50 years of relationship research from the Gottman Institute show the following:

-What is seen at this stage is a pair of well-integrated individuals, with satisfaction in your own lives and clarity about your own values and beliefs.
-You have created a bond that is mutually satisfying, based on a foundation of trust and growth, rather than on need.
-You’ve moved through the stages of intimacy and done the hard work to earn this reward.
-It takes years to reach this mature stage and a solid sense of self to be able to sustain it.
-Your earlier desire for something perfect is reconciled with a satisfaction with what is real.
+What is seen at this stage is a pair of well-integrated individuals, with satisfaction in their own lives and clarity about their own values and beliefs.
+They have created a bond that is mutually satisfying, based on a foundation of trust and growth, rather than on need.
+They’ve moved through the stages of intimacy and done the hard work to earn this reward.
+It takes years to reach this mature stage and the solid sense of self to be able to sustain it.
+Earlier desires for something perfect is reconciled with a satisfaction with what is real.
 Each partner benefits from this synergy, and has a desire to give back to the world.
-Couples at this stage want to leave a legacy for others, not only your family and friends but also to a wider community.
-You feel fulfilled individually and as a couple and wish to share this in ways which benefit others.
+Couples at this stage want to leave a legacy for others, not only their family and friends but also to the wider community.
+They feel fulfilled individually and as a couple and wish to share this in ways which benefit others.

 This last stage is what many people dream about.
 Yet it only comes with regular, daily, and deliberate practice of relationship skills.
-These skills have been studied for decades and can be taught – if you’re willing to learn and practice.
+These skills have been studied for decades and can be taught.
+If you’re willing to learn and practice them, seek out someone who is versed in the science underlying successful relationships.

 To find out about the skills needed to move through the stages of intimacy in healthy ways, you may need an experienced relationship counsellor & coach.
 Call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 421 961 687.